anborg/muni-model/readme.md

 Steps To modify model objects:

-1. Edit the proto file
+1. Edit the proto file - eg add model , or add se
 2. Reinstall the "model-gen" jar files, by running "mvn install"
 3. Your impl project must have latest changes.